wiseman-timelord/FreqBeat/README.md

 # StatStream
 Status: Alpha, not progressing past "onset" or something similar, to then be in main loop with analysis displayed.
-Leaving project for a bit, will revisit later, take a look at it if yer like.
+Leaving project for a bit, will revisit later, other projects.

 ## Description
 `StatStream` is an advanced audio stream analyzer that provides real-time insights into audio stream data.
 It supports a variety of audio formats and offers detailed analysis including frequency, volume, and tempo.
 The program also features a dynamic ASCII art console interface for enhanced user interaction.